Suggest a Songfact / Artistfact

 Nicks wrote this song about the death of her uncle and the death of John Lennon.
 The line about the "Words from a poet and a voice from a choir" refers to Lennon.

-Speaking about the song in commentary for her Live In Concert video, she explained: "I was in Australia when John Lennon was shot.
+Speaking about the song in commentary for her Live In Concert video recorded on her Bella Donna tour, she explained: "I was in Australia when John Lennon was shot.
 Everybody was devastated.
 I didn't know John Lennon, but I knew Jimmy Iovine, who worked with John quite a bit in the '70s, and heard all the loving stories that Jimmy told about him.
 When I came back to Phoenix I started to write this song.

 Right when I got to Phoenix, my uncle Bill got cancer, got very sick very fast, and died in a couple of weeks.
 My cousin John Nicks and I were in the room when he died.
 There was just John and I there.
 That was part of the song when I went running down the hallways looking for somebody - I thought where's my mom?
 Where's his wife and the rest of the family?
 At that point I went back to the piano and finished the song."